Rabbi Harold J. Kravitz

 Senior Rabbi • Max Newman Family Chair in Rabbinics • Email

 Rabbi Harold Kravitz holds the Max Newman Family Chair in Rabbinics at Adath Jeshurun Congregation, Minnetonka, MN.
 He has served the congregation since 1987 when he was ordained by the Jewish Theological Seminary.
-He serves as Vice President of the Rabbinical Assembly.
+He serves as President of the Rabbinical Assembly.
 He serves also on the RA's Va’ad Hakavod (Professional Ethics Committee), which he chaired for six years.
 Serves on the Rabbinic Advisory Committee of the Center for Contemporary Mussar.
 He is Past Board Chair of MAZON: A Jewish Response to Hunger.
 He is married to Cindy Reich.
 They are the parents of Gabriel (Yael Smiley), Talia and Elana.
 Grandparents of Joshua and Yona Smiley Kravitz.

 Rabbi Aaron S. Weininger

 Rabbi • Berman Family Chair in Jewish Learning • Email